Edward Vernon Utterson: Collector

 Like his father, Utterson was a collector of books, drawings and prints, and has been described as "a book-collector of real importance and high rank.
-He had taste, knowledge and experience".
+He had taste, knowledge and experience."
 It is believed that he must have started his collection early in the 19th century, and he was elected a fellow of the Society of Antiquaries in 1807.
 He was one of the eighteen members who founded the Roxburghe Club at dinner at the St. Albans Tavern, St Albans Street, London, on 17 June 1812, which he remained a member of until his death in 1856.

-He edited a number of books from 1812 to 1839, and then founded his own press, Beldornie Press, publishing a number of notable reprints from 1840–1843.
+He edited a number of books from 1812 to 1839, and then founded his own press, Beldornie Press, publishing a number of notable reprints from 1840 to 1843.
 These books were printed in very limited numbers, of no more than about twelve to twenty, each copy numbered in print or handwriting.
 Utterson presented a copy of all of these to John Payne Collier on discovering the interest he had in early English literature.
 Collier discovered a number of inconsistencies in the books, which he attributed primarily to the scribes and compositors employed by Utterson for Beldornie Press, and published a note to that effect in the 5 January 1856 issue of Notes and Queries, assuming Utterson to be dead.
 Utterson quickly wrote to him in person, informing him that he was alive and well, and Collier wrote a second note in the next issue, apologising for the confusion.
 His warning over the accuracy of the Beldornie Press reprints, however, still stands.